 THAT COLLEGE BOOK THAT COLLEGE BOOK How Do Student Loans Work?
 Students (and Even Parents) Aren’t Sure… Timothy Snyder Heading into college, I didn’t understand anything about loans.
 I had never had one.
-I had never experienced debt.
+I had never experienced any kind of debt before.
 The entire concept made little sense to me.
-And yet, one of my very first actions upon […]
+And yet, one of my […]

 Taxes aren’t something you really worry about when you’re dependent on your parents/guardians/overlords.
 If you have a job, you get your little tax form at the end of the year, you hand that over to whoever takes care of the family business, and hopefully, you get some money back.
 Then a few moons pass, and suddenly, you’re an independent.
 You are now responsible for getting your taxes taken care of.

 Figuring out how to pay off your debt isn’t just disheartening.
 It’s kind of a pain.
 You have to gather all the data, run calculations, and even then, you’re left with one-dimensional numbers.
 Now, one of the smartest things I did in the past year was to finally write out all of my financial information. […]